 - DRESS (I always carry a pretty “Bride” hanger for you to use)

 Side Note: Have the bouquets and boutonnieres delivered to the bride before the first look so that she can have her bouquet in her portraits.
 The bridal bouquet is a focal point when it comes to your photography, so I highly recommend getting your DREAM bouquet.
 If you need to recoup the cost, I advise investing less on the bridesmaids bouquets since they will not be photographed nearly as much.

-- LETTER FROM THE GROOM
+- LETTER FROM YOUR PARTNER